epigen/CellWhisperer/README.md

 # CellWhisperer

 CellWhisperer is a multimodal AI model combining transcriptomics with natural language to enable intuitive interaction with scRNA-seq datasets.
-This repository contains source code for dataset generation, training, inference and the CELLxGENE Explorer-based web tool.
-The [project website](http://cellwhisperer.bocklab.org/) hosts a live demo and a tutorial of the tool.
+This repository contains source code for dataset generation, training, inference and the CellWhisperer web tool, which is based on the CELLxGENE Explorer.
+The [project website](http://cellwhisperer.bocklab.org/) hosts the web tool with several example datasets as well as a short video tutorial.

 An early version of CellWhisperer has been accepted as [Spotlight paper at the ICLR 2024 MLGenX workshop](https://openreview.net/forum?id=yWiZaE4k3K).
 The full paper can be found on [bioRxiv (TODO)](https://biorxiv.org).